Royal Dramatic Theatre: 19th and 20th century

 In 1825, the old Palace building of the theatre caught fire and burned down in the middle of a performance.
 The theatre was now located in the same building as the Opera, an arrangement that was to continue for almost forty years.

 The middle of the 19th century was to mean changes both within and without the theatre.
 In 1834, the actors, infuriated by a new system that replaced their percent of the theatre income by a set salary, went on strike, knowing they had succeeded with a similar action against an unpopular director in 1828.
 This time, however, the strike was broken by the government, which gave some of them raised salaries and fired the others with pensions.
-The fired actors founded a theatre company that performed all around town, and in 1842, the theatre monopoly was broken and a second theatre was founded in Stockholm; by the 1850s, there were several theatres in the city, and the Royal Dramatic Theatre experienced heavy competition, especially from the Svenska teatern (Swedish Theatre).
+The fired actors founded a theatre company that performed all around town, and in 1842, the theatre monopoly was broken and a second theatre was founded in Stockholm; by the 1850s, there were several theatres in the city, and the Royal Dramatic Theatre experienced heavy competition, especially from the Swedish Theatre.

 There was much criticism about the sharing of localities between the opera and the theatre, as the localities of the Opera were built for singing and considered unsuitable for spoken drama.
 In 1863, the Royal Dramatic Theatre purchased the playhouse of an old rival theatre, Mindre teatern, and moved the theatre to it.
 Here the Royal Dramatic Theatre remained until 1907, and it was here new dramas of the 19th Century were performed: the pioneering plays of Ibsen and Chekov, as well as August Strindberg's late dramatic works, for example Till Damaskus (To Damascus).

 But at the beginning of the 20th century, the playhouse was rundown and in desperate need of renovation and a more modern, functional stage.
-From the 1880s the national stage had suffered stiff competition from several new private theatres in Stockholm, in particular, the Svenska teatern (Swedish Theatre), which was run by the charismatic theatre personality Albert Ranft.
+From the 1880s the national stage had suffered stiff competition from several new private theatres in Stockholm, in particular, the Swedish Theatre, which was run by the charismatic theatre personality Albert Ranft.